Emotional-Toys/l-code/Reference.md

 ```

 #### `CSET` - Conditional test and Context Assign for `CASE` statement
 Perform comparison and set context if successful.
-On a successful match, subsequent CSET's are skipped.
+On a successful match, subsequent `CSET`'s are skipped.

 Usage:
    `CSET:<value1>:<op>:<value2>:<context-value>`